 Explore the local markets and artisan producers to try locally-grown produce such as saffron, pinenuts, hazelnuts, honey, olives, chocolates, garlic and sea salt or purchase some handcrafted woodwork, pottery, soaps, or natural beauty products for unique souvenirs to remind of your visit to this beautiful area.

 The most idyllic areas of Marlborough Sounds can only be accessed by boat, and are best explored by a mail boat tour where you take part in running deliveries to the more remote bays, or with a scenic cruise that provides ample opportunities to meet the wildife that live in and around the Sounds; fur seals, little blue penguins, dolphins the rare Rowi kiwi, tuatara and weka.

-Discover the world-renowned WWI and newly opened WWII exhibit at Omaka Aviation Heritage Centre where aircrafts are bought to life in a theatrical manner featuring Peter Jackson’s own rare collection of historical aircraft and memorabilia.
+Discover the world-renowned WWI and WWII exhibits at Omaka Aviation Heritage Centre where aircrafts are bought to life in a theatrical manner featuring Peter Jackson’s own rare collection of historical aircraft and memorabilia.
 The captivating scenes educate and entertain visitors of all ages.

 With more than 150 vineyards and 37 cellar doors, Marlborough offers every visitor the chance to find the perfect drop.
 Explore the cellar doors at your own pace, self-drive, cycle or join a guided wine tour.
 Or if you prefer a cold beer to a wine, then don't worry Marlborough has you covered with the local Renaissance and Moa craft breweries producing quality brews.